-This composition for 5 wind instruments and soloist explores interplay between structure and freedom.
-It is based on an 11-tone harmonic complex and a series of tonal effects serving as ensemble interactions with the soloist.
+This composition for 5 wind instruments and soloist explores an interplay of structure and freedom.
+It is based on an 11-tone harmonic complex (symmetrically structured) and a series of tonal effects serving as ensemble interactions with the soloist.
 The role of the soloist is entirely improvised.

 The soloist can conceivably be any instrument.
 Additionally, the soloist does not have to be limited to one musician.
 It can be expanded to multiple musicians -- up to the size of a small band (any genre).
 Any creative possibility can be explored.